 Take the test at home: Use Orchid's at-home kit to provide saliva samples from you and your partner.

-Get your results: You'll receive three concise reports: a Couple Report, an Individual Report for you, and one for your partner.
+Get your results: You'll receive three reports — a Couple Report, an Individual Report for you, and one for your partner.
 These reports detail your combined and individual genetic risks.

 Talk to an expert: You can consult a genetic counselor to discuss your results and concerns.

 Following Orchid Health's insights into your genetic risks, you can adjust your diet, fitness, and lifestyle.
-Additionally, follow-up embryo testing can help reduce genetic risks and ensure the best possible start for your baby.
+Additionally, follow-up embryo testing can help reduce genetic risks and ensure a healthy start for your baby.

 Bonus reads — Get insights into other health-focused DNA platforms in our detailed reviews: